scottcburgess/Bayesian-evolvability-NCII/README.md

 ### Files
 **1_Data** <br />
 `Moccidentalis All Traits.csv` raw data file. <br />
+`Moccidentalis All Traits_updated.csv` has the dish ID added, where it was recorded.
 `head_tail_data.rds` formatted data for Model I and II in RDS format (see `?readRDS`).  <br />
 `hatch_settle.rds` formatted data for Models III and IV in RDS format (see `?readRDS`).  <br />